pwillia7/salesforce_case_helper/README.md

 * Updated title for more information while not in tab

 ###To install:
-######ATTENTION - Before you install disable the previous salesforce helper  greasemonkey/tampermonkey script from your browser.
+######ATTENTION - Before you install disable the previous salesforce helper  greasemonkey/tampermonkey script from your browser and restart the browser.

 [Download](https://github.com/pwillia7/salesforce_case_helper/archive/master.zip) the script- Clone this repo using git or download the repo using [this link](https://github.com/pwillia7/salesforce_case_helper/archive/master.zip)